inkVerb/Vubuntu-info/README.md

 - .vnk is part of a roadmap for a "post / email" file that can be recognized as either html, simple text, or markdown.
 A .vnk-powered CMS may store posts and/or emails and/or notes as .vnk files on the server rather than as database entries.
 - Planned: .vnk files to recognize a word followed by ampersand, ie: word& , as an "anchor" and a word followed by hash, ie: word# , as a link to it.
 Double and tripple ampersand and hashes should render as superscript and subscript, respectively.
 And a single, double, or tripple may be trailed by an i, b, u, or any combo thereof for italics, bold, or underlined styling of links and anchors.
 Links and anchors can be given a longer name via: [Longer Name of Link]link&.
 This promotes non-conflicting serchability via a mod to markdown's style.
 Trailing hashes and ampersands are not known to be used elsewhere.
 - Planned: "!" to double for a subdomain "dot" and an email address "@", depending on applied usage.
 This is for your-name!verb.ink customers.
+- Vnk™ can be installed from the separate vnk repository of inkVerb on GitHub.

 #### Vubuntu™ also has other scripts for installing Ubuntu with many apps quickly.
 These are scripts and copyable commands that may be useful for verbists and Ubuntu power users.